-If you are single, chances are that you struggle with this question.
-If you have single friends, you likely hear a lot about it.
+If you are single, chances are you may be struggling with this question.
+If you have single friends, you probably hear about it a lot.
 And I hear about it frequently in my private practice.

 What’s the question?

 When is the right time to have sex with a man for the first time?

 In the old days, women were supposed to wait until marriage to have sex.

 All those rules were thrown out the window a long time ago, but we didn’t replace them with anything except the toxic three-date-rule.

 You probably have heard of the three-date rule – if you go on a third date, it’s time to decide whether you will have sex with him.
 Should that be the guideline?
 It was not long ago that women were told to wait until marriage.

 Match has reported that their Singles in America survey shows that 83% of singles prefer emotional maturity over physical attractiveness, and they have declared, “The hookup culture is history.”
 But they also tell us that about 66% of singles want to wait until after the 3rd date to have sex.
 And 27% want to have casual sex or friends with benefits.